caltechlibrary/commonpy/README.md

 The following subsections describe the different modules available.

-### `data_utils`
+### Data utilities

-This module provides a number of miscellaneous simple functions for some common operations on data of various kinds.
+The `data_utils` module provides a number of miscellaneous simple functions for some common operations on data of various kinds.

 | Function           | Purpose |
 |--------------------|---------|